Battle of San Marino: Background

 The microstate of San Marino, in the northern Italian Peninsula and fully surrounded by Italy, had played little role throughout the Second World War.
 It had a fascist government, closely aligned with Benito Mussolini's regime, but remained neutral.
 It was reported to have declared war against the United Kingdom in September 1940, though the Sammarinese government later transmitted a message to the British government stating that it had not.
 In early 1942, the Sammarinese government reiterated it was not at war with the United States, a position that was confirmed by the US State Department.
-The British Foreign Office noted more equivocally in 1943 that Britain had never declared war, but also had never formally recognised San Marino's neutrality, and that it felt that military action on Sammarinese territory would be justified if it were being used by Axis forces.
+The British Foreign Office noted more equivocally in 1944 that Britain had never declared war, but also had never formally recognised San Marino's neutrality, and that it felt that military action on Sammarinese territory would be justified if it were being used by Axis forces.

-The country was bombed by the Allies on 27 June 1943, killing at least 35.
+The country was bombed by the Allies on 27 June 1944, killing 63.
 The Sammarinese government declared the same day that no military installations or equipment were located on its territory, and that no belligerent forces had been allowed to enter.
-In early July, it announced that prominent signs had been put up at the border crossings by the German command, to instruct German units not to enter the territory, and again reiterated its complete neutrality.
+In early July, the Sammarinese government announced that prominent signs had been put up at the border crossings by the German command, to instruct German units not to enter the territory, and again reiterated its complete neutrality.

+German troops were ordered in mid-August to respect the neutral status of San Marino, reserving the right for supply and medical services to transit the country, but in early September the German command acknowledged that it might deploy troops there during future operations, arguing "we cannot lose any battles for the sake of this little state".
+This left both Germany and the Allies acknowledging Sammarinese neutrality, but nonetheless prepared to move troops into the country if they felt it was required by operational needs.